Honorary Degrees 2013

 In 1991 he initiated the European institute for Construction Labour Research, a network of academics and researchers including colleagues at Westminster.
 This experience lured him back to applied sciences and research.
 As a result, Jan has co-ordinated a series of Europe-wide research projects and has published extensively.

 Jan has also been instrumental in developing the European Institute for Construction Labour Research (CLR), which publishes books, organises seminars and conferences and co-ordinates research with European partners.

-The University’s own Centre for the Study of the Production of the Built Environment (ProBE) works in close association with CLR and has benefitted hugely from the network’s success in obtaining funding for cross-European research projects.
+The University’s own Centre for the Study of the Production of the Built Environment (ProBE) works in close association with CLR and has benefited hugely from the network’s success in obtaining funding for cross-European research projects.
 For example, the recent 380,000 Euro Bricklaying Project, co-ordinated by the University of Westminster, would not have been possible without CLR and its extensive contacts.

 From 2000 to 2007 Jan was General Director of the Paritarian Foundation for Works Council training.
 As a member of the European Parliament between 2008 and 2009 he campaigned actively for further improvements in employment law.
 He is currently senior researcher at the University of Amsterdam’s interdisciplinary Institute of Advanced Labour Studies.

 Greg Dyke joined London Weekend Television in 1977 as a researcher, then a producer, working first on The London Programme, then on Weekend World, before being given the chance to create his own programme, The Six O’Clock Show.
 In 1983, he famously saved the faltering breakfast programme TV am by introducing the popular puppet Roland Rat.